 Set the tone.
 Your speech’s opening should set the tone for everything that follows.
 If you want a relaxed, informal presentation then your opening comments should be informal and, perhaps, humorous.

 Highlight your qualities.
 Aim to use your speech opening to highlight why it’s you who is speaking today.
-Show your expertise or unique status on the subject.
+Then, show your expertise or unique status on the subject.
 But take care not to sound egotistical or self-obsessed.
 Self-flattery is not a good opener.

 Build interest.
 Your speech opening should generate interest and anticipation for more details and observations from the rest of your speech.